lussierc/StockStoryScraper/README.md

 2. `sh ./docker/run_macOS.sh` -- enters the container
 3. `python3 run_tool.py` -- run the program

-Note, if you run into Spacy issues while running the program, you may have to run the command `python3 -m spacy install en`.

 #### OS-specific scripts to build and run containers
 The following bash scripts simplify building the container.